MatthewKandiah/shogi/README.md

 # shogi

 Wanted to play with a (potentially silly) idea.
-I'm pretty happy running a native application that renders pixel data from a baing array to an SDL2 window.
+I'm pretty happy running a native application that renders pixel data from a backing array to an SDL2 window.
 I'm also aware that you can render a pixel array to a canvas in a browser.
 So can you write a reasonable project that uses the same application code for both a web app and a native app?

 ## App
 Correspondence shogi app.
 You need to be able to: